 The only note I have is that if you decide on using room service to order your dinner, try to do it before 9 PM.
 Even if it says that it is open until 10 PM, sometimes they leave earlier (which happened in my case) and it was quite a disappointment to learn that.
 As I did not feel like going out and the lady at the front desk did not help much, I, unfortunately, had to stay hungry.
 But the breakfast was nice and plentiful!

 If Macdonald Swan is busy during your dates or you are looking for something in a different price range, here are my suggestions for great places to stay in Stratford-upon-Avon, all sorted by price:

 Budget (up to £75): Applegarth Guest House is a very nice guesthouse located right in the heart of the city.
-It offers a very good value for money, the rooms are rather small but very neat and you will also get free parking and free Wi-Fi.
+It offers very good value for the money, the rooms are rather small but very neat and you will get free parking and free Wi-Fi.
 The Clayton Guest House is another great option on my list of cheap hotels in Stratford-upon-Avon, which offers a delicious breakfast each morning!
 Located less than 1km from RSC and very close to Mary Arden’s Farm, I think it is a very good Stratford-upon-Avon accommodation for those traveling on a rather tight budget.
 YHA Stratford-Upon-Avon is a very good 4-star hostel with good prices, a restaurant and a cool café.
 Plus, it offers free parking!

 How to get to Stratford-upon-Avon

 The most popular solution out there is to go from London to Stratford-upon-Avon.
 Here are the options you can choose from: